What's Going Around Right Now? Flu, COVID, RSV & Measles Update (March 2026)

 The 2025-2026 flu season peaked earlier this winter and is now declining nationally.
 The current ILI rate is 3.3% — classified as moderate.
 Some states, particularly in the South and West, still have elevated activity.

-States with highest flu activity right now: Check the flu activity map for your state’s current level, or browse state-specific pages like Oregon, Alabama, or Illinois.
+States with highest flu activity right now: Check the flu activity map for your state’s current level, or browse state-specific pages like Louisiana, Alabama, or Illinois.

 COVID-19: Moderate Activity